near/docs/docs/roles/exchanges/exchange-integration.md

 ## Transactions
   - [Basics](https://docs.near.org/docs/concepts/transaction)
   - [Specifications](https://nomicon.io/RuntimeSpec/Transactions.html)
-  - Constructing
+  - Constructing & Processing Transactions
-      - To construct a transaction in javascript you will need to use [`near-api-js`](https://docs.near.org/docs/roles/developer/examples/near-api-js/introduction).
+      - To construct & process transactions in javascript you will need to use [`near-api-js`](https://docs.near.org/docs/roles/developer/examples/near-api-js/introduction).
       - First, begin by importing `near-api-js`
       - Then, using the [Transaction Class](https://near.github.io/near-api-js/classes/_transaction_.transaction.html), construct a transaction by passing the following arguments to `createTransaction`:
           - signerId (accountID of the transaction originator)